DeutscheSoft/aux-widgets/doc/docs/Angular.md

 setting the value.
 When using standard WebComponents with attributes, the set of initial options is set at once on creation of the Widget.
-However, when using WebComponents in Angular, the attributes are not applied on creation but afterwards seperately.
-They are currently added in order in which they appear in the template.
+However, when using WebComponents in Angular, the attributes are not applied on creation but afterwards separately.
+They are currently added in the order in which they appear in the template.
 It is therefore advisable to apply `min`, `max` and similar options at the beginning.
 Example: